chinguyennguyen/chinguyennguyen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I’m a Ph.D. candidate in Economics at the University of Gothenburg, with research interests at the intersection of labor economics and political economy.
-My work examines how individuals make choices under constraints — from marriage and intra-household bargaining to civic participation — using causal inference and machine learning methods.
-I translate complex data into clear policy recommendations.
-Looking forward to applying my statistical skills and economic theory insights to data science and analytics roles in industry.
+I’m a Ph.D. candidate in Economics at the University of Gothenburg, where my research focuses on the intersection of labor economics and political economy.
+I study how individuals make choices under constraints — from marriage and intra-household bargaining to civic participation — using causal inference and machine learning methods.
+My work translates complex data into clear policy recommendations.
+I look forward to applying my statistical skills and economic theory insights to data science and analytics roles in industry.